George Timmins (rugby union): Club career

-He was educated at Millfield in Somerset.
-He plays as a flanker.
+Timmins was educated at Millfield in Somerset and began playing rugby for Market Harborough RUFC.
 In 2023, he signed a senior academy contract with Bath Rugby.

 He made his senior debut on loan for Nottingham Rugby in the RFU Championship against Cambridge in April 2025.
 In May 2025, he had his contract extended by Bath.
-He made his competitive league debut for Bath as a replacement on 31 May 2025 against Saracens in the Rugby Premiership.
+He made his competitive league debut for Bath as a replacement on 31 May 2025 against Saracens in the Premiership.
+His performances the following season included soctomt two tries in a 60-19 win over Sale Sharks in the Rugby Premiership Cup in February 2026.

 International career

-He played for England U18 in the Six Nations Festival in 2023.
-He went on to become an England U20 international, and he was one of a handful of youngsters given the opportunity to train with the full England team by coach Steve Borthwick in 2023.
-He featured in the Six Nations U20 Championship in 2025.
-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+Timmins played for England U18 at the 2023 Six Nations Festival.
+Later that year he was one of a handful of youngsters given the opportunity to train with the senior England team by coach Steve Borthwick during the 2023 Rugby World Cup.

+Timmins scored a try for England U20 in a victory over Italy during the 2025 Six Nations Under 20s Championship and also started in the last round which saw England lose against Wales at Cardiff Arms Park to miss out on a grand slam and ultimately finish runners-up.
+In June 2025, Timmins was a member of the England squad that finished sixth at the 2025 World Rugby U20 Championship.